stollander33/docs/docs/users/user_guide.md

 You can follow the suggestion or install the new controller by using the *auto* flag `rapydo install --git auto`.

-Continue this guide by following step [4a. upgrade your submodules](user_guide.md#4a-upgrade-your-submodules)
+Continue this guide by following step 4 (Upgrade your submodules)

 If you **already have the required RAPyDo** version the output will be something like this: